 Oh, my goodness.
 I have encountered breakfast buffets before in big hotels that cater to a range of international tourists.
 BUT I have never been in a boutique hotel before that provided such an array and quality of foods for breakfast.

 I cannot rave about the breakfast enough.
 The savoury dishes were divine, every mouthful a burst of flavour, and the variety would accommodate even the fussiest of eaters.

 Now the sad part for me, particularly travelling in Italy, is that I am gluten intolerant and one of my travelling companions has coeliac disease.
 It was no trouble, though, the Villa catered for us as well.

 In fact, they provided for us so well we could never have hoped to eat everything they offered.
 Please look at the photos because I could not begin to describe all the food.
 And the freshness!
 They even sourced freshly made gluten-free croissants for us.

 I woke every day with such enthusiasm for breakfast it was ridiculous.
-We started the habit of an early morning walk and an espresso in town, and then we would return to the Villa to indulge in our breakfast feast.
+We would get up early and go for an early morning walk and an espresso in town, and then we would return to the Villa to indulge in our breakfast feast.
 Lunch was hardly required.
 What a fabulous way to start the day.

 The hotel caters not only gluten-free but also vegetarian and vegan diets as well.